lgsvl/simulator/Docs/getting-started.md

-# A ROS/ROS2 Multi-robot Simulator for Autonomous Vehicles
+# LGSVL Simulator: A ROS/ROS2 Multi-robot Simulator for Autonomous Vehicles

 ## Introduction

-Please visit our new website at https://www.lgsvlsimulator.com
+Please visit our new website at [https://www.lgsvlsimulator.com](https://www.lgsvlsimulator.com)

 LG Silicon Valley Lab has developed a Unity-based multi-robot simulator for autonomous vehicle developers.
 We provide an out-of-the-box solution which can meet the needs of developers wishing to focus on testing their autonomous vehicle algorithms.
 It currently has integration with the [Duckietown](https://github.com/lgsvl/duckietown2), TierIV's [Autoware](https://github.com/lgsvl/Autoware), and Baidu's [Apollo](https://github.com/lgsvl/apollo) platforms, can generate HD maps, and be immediately used for testing and validation of a whole system with little need for custom integrations.
 We hope to build a collaborative community among robotics and autonomous vehicle developers by open sourcing our efforts.

-*To use the simulator with Apollo, after following the [build steps](#build) for the simulator, follow the guide on our [Apollo fork](https://github.com/lgsvl/apollo).*
+*To use the simulator with Apollo, after following the [build steps](build-instructions.md) for the simulator, follow the guide on our [Apollo fork](https://github.com/lgsvl/apollo).*

 *To use the simulator with Autoware, build the simulator then follow the guide on our [Autoware fork](https://github.com/lgsvl/Autoware).*